-Because so many programs have evolved in a piece meal manner, it is not unusual for staff to be involved in "parallel play."
+Because so many programs have evolved in a piecemeal manner, it is not unusual for staff to be involved in "parallel play."
 This contributes to widespread counter productive competition and wasteful redundancy.
 Effectiveness is compromised.
 So are efforts to take projects, pilots, and demonstration programs to scale.
 The problem often is blamed on "silo" funding.
 While this is a concern, the negatives can be minimized through bringing all the work together under an umbrella intervention concept and rethinking infrastructure.

-Minimally, it is important to clarify how all the units, middle managers, and coordinators who focus on student/learning supports integrate their efforts.
+Minimally, it is important to clarify how all the units, middle managers, and coordinators who focus on student/learning supports integrate and unify their efforts.

-- Do they report to one or several top managers? - With respect to top management, is there leadership for a comprehensive, multifaceted, and cohesive approach to addressing barriers to learning or is the emphasis mainly on administrative matters? - At the Superintendent's leadership/cabinet table, is there potent leadership for a comprehensive, multifaceted, and cohesive approach to addressing barriers to learning?
+- Do they report to one or several top managers? - With respect to top management, is there leadership for developing a unified and comprehensive systemic approach to addressing barriers to learning and teaching or is the emphasis mainly on administrative matters?

+• At the Superintendent's leadership/cabinet table, is there potent leadership for developing a comprehensive, multifaceted, and cohesive system to address barriers to learning and re-engage disconnected students?